bluesky-social/pds/SANDBOX.md

 # The PDS

-The PDS (personal data server) is where users host their social data such as posts, profiles, likes, and follows.
+The PDS (Personal Data Server) is where users host their social data such as posts, profiles, likes, and follows.
 The goal of the sandbox is to federate many PDS together, so we hope you’ll run your own.

 We’re not actually running a Bluesky PDS in sandbox.
 All of the team’s sandbox accounts are self-hosted.